-"For all your design & printing needs.Specialists in tailor-made, smartphone-friendly, responsive websites."
+"For all your Design, Printing and Social Media needs.Specialists in tailor-made, smartphone-friendly, responsive websites."

 Mobile-friendly Websites that adapt to every computer screen, smartphone or tablet

 Have you seen how this website fills the screen on your computer?
 Have you seen how all the contents adapt in size when browsing it on your smartphone?
 How about on your tablet?
 These are what we call "Mobile-friendly, liquid websites".
 Responsive or "liquid" websites, when properly built, enable you to see nice, large, clear text when browsing on your smart devices, avoiding all the fuss of having to pinch and zoom to manage to read the text.
 The site's whole layout changes depending on what device you're using in order to deliver a perfect user experience.

 What are the advantages of KMG's mobile-friendly websites?

 The text resizes to become more readable -you no longer need to pinch and zoom to see-, and all contents and layouts adapt to each device.

 Nice, large menu buttons on smart devices